-Slopes and Deflections: Slope and deflection calculations of cantilever, simply supported beams
+Slopes and Deflections: Slope and deflection calculations of cantilever, simply supported beams subjected to point loads and uniformly distributed loads with Macaulay's and double integration methods.

-3 L+1T Hours per week 3 Hours 60 Marks 40 Marks 4 subjected to point loads and uniformly distributed loads with Macaulay's and doubleintegration methods.
-Torsion of Circular Cross-sections: Theory of pure torsion, Power transmission in solid andhollow circular shafts, combined bending and torsion.
+Torsion of Circular Cross-sections: Theory of pure torsion, Power transmission in solid and hollow circular shafts, combined bending and torsion.